PrincessColumbia/storytellersspeakeasy/README.md

 # storytellersspeakeasy
-Code snippets used for The Storyteller's Speakeasy Discord Server
+Code snippets and other assets used for The Storyteller's Speakeasy Discord Server